The Current AI Universe — What Leaders and Decision Makers Need to Know

 Helps with:

-Customer and citizen support
+Customer and user support

 Internal service desks (HR, IT, Finance)